 The Chinese pianist Yuja Wang will present her eagerly awaited debut.
-Her insane virtuosity is creating as much of a buzz as her spectacular outfits.
+Her spectacular outfits are creating almost as much of a buzz as her insane virtuosity.
 In her first concert with the Berliner Philharmoniker, she will take on Sergei Prokofiev’s energetic Second Piano Concerto.
 Conductor Paavo Järvi will also interpret Dmitri Shostakovich’s First Symphony – a 19-year old’s stroke of genius!

 Overture, Scherzo and Final

 Yuja Wang Piano